 Mental Benefits of Cycling

 No one has to tell you that life is chaotic and stressful.
 You probably barely get time to relax, as your schedule is filled with work and family obligations.
-Well, all this stress and anxiety affects your mental health, which ultimately takes a toll on your physical health.
+Well, all this stress and anxiety affect your mental health, which ultimately takes a toll on your physical health.

 Meditation is recommended for improved physical and spiritual health.
 However, meditation is nicely complemented by daily exercise.
 Even if you don’t meditate, exercise still improves your mental health.